Geography of toll roads: Belarus

 Major highways in Belarus are toll roads with Open road tolling (ORT) or free-flow tolling.
 BelToll is an electronic toll collection system (ETC), valid from 1 July 2013 in the Republic of Belarus.

 Croatia

 Almost all Croatian highways are toll roads with the exception of the Zagreb bypass and Rijeka bypass.

 There are five vehicle categories in Croatia that differ in weight, height, number of axles and trailer attachment.
 The toll for the use of a motorway on which a closed or open toll system has been introduced is calculated and charged according to the distance between the two toll points the vehicle passes, the group of vehicles to which the vehicle is deployed and the unit price per kilometer.
-The unit price per kilometer of motorway, ie. individual sections of motorway, is determined according to construction costs, maintenance costs, management costs and costs of development of motorways and toll road facilities.
+The unit price per kilometer of motorway, i.e. individual sections of motorway, is determined according to construction costs, maintenance costs, management costs and costs of development of motorways and toll road facilities.
 The unit price per kilometer can be determined differently for each section of the motorway.

 Toll payment is possible in six ways: